Lymphoedema Surgery in Thailand Your guide to cost, top specialists & hospitals

 In advanced disease, chronic fluid stasis causes irreversible fat deposition and fibrosis that physiological surgery cannot address.
 Circumferential suction-assisted lipectomy removes this excess tissue and significantly reduces limb volume.
 Lifelong compression garment wear is mandatory afterwards.

-Lymphoedema Surgery Techniques Used in Thailand
+Lymphoedema Surgery Techniques

-The choice of technique is driven by imaging findings — specifically, whether functioning lymphatic channels remain and how much fibrotic tissue change has occurred.
+The choice of technique is driven by imaging findings, specifically whether functioning lymphatic channels remain and how much fibrotic tissue change has occurred.
 In some patients, combining techniques delivers the best result.

 Supermicrosurgical LVA